replikativ/mesalog/README.md

 2. Variable-length homogeneous tuples.
 3. Excluding columns from the import.

-We are currently working on #1 and #3.
-We will address #2 and any other limitations that arise as necessary.
+We are currently working on #1 and #3, and will address #2 and any other limitations that arise as necessary.

+## Future work

+We may:
+1. Add Datahike-to-CSV export functionality.
+2. Extend functionality to other tabular data formats.

 ## License

-Copyright © 2022 Yee Fay Lim.
+Copyright © 2022 Yee Fay Lim

 Distributed under the Eclipse Public License version 1.0.